tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 *  <b>`acceptable_fraction`</b>: An optional `float`.
 Defaults to `1`.
     The minimum required fraction of lines before a truncated input is accepted.
+*  <b>`dct_method`</b>: An optional `string`.
+Defaults to `""`.
+    string specifying a hint about the algorithm used for decompression.
+Defaults to "" which maps to a system-specific default.
+Currently valid values are ["INTEGER_FAST",
+    "INTEGER_ACCURATE"].
+The hint may be ignored (e.g., the internal jpeg library changes to a version that does not have that specific option.)
 *  <b>`name`</b>: A name for the operation (optional).

 ##### Returns: